JeanNyaguthii/Kenya-Education-System-Transition/README.md

 * **Performance stability:** Over the final nine years of the KCPE, performance remained stable, with national mean scores within a narrow range between 51.51 and 53.18.
 As per the [KNEC KCPE Result Guidelines](https://www.knec.ac.ke/wp-content/uploads/2023/11/KCPE-Results-Guidelines.pdf), over the period considered, the average mean scores consistently corresponded to a 'C' grade.

 #### KPSEA performance by subject
-Subject-level KPSEA performance data was reviewed, primarily to gain insight on subject contributions towards the overall performance trends observed.
+Subject-level KPSEA performance data was reviewed, to gain insight on subject contributions towards the overall performance trends observed.
+Important note: Subject-level candidature data was only available for 2023.
+As such, subject-specific candidate ratios were calculated for 2023, and applied as a representative candidate ratio proxy for the other years in the analysis.

 ![KPSEA Performance By Subject](<visualizations/KPSEA Performance By Subject.png>)

 Key observations: